 Register for Classes

-All admitted students may register for fall classes.
+All admitted students may register for spring classes beginning October 27.
 Register and pay for classes online via MyPioneerPortal.

 Want to graduate as soon as possible?
 Consider taking 2 classes at a time in our shorter 8-week terms.
-Fall B Term begins October 14.
+Spring A Term begins January 6.
 View available classes by searching the IRSC online course schedule here and click on Term.

 Virtual Welcome Desks

 Chat with IRSC through our Virtual Welcome Desks, available through Blackboard Collaborate, Monday through Thursday, 8:00 a.m. to 6:30 p.m., and Friday from 8:00 a.m. to 5:00 p.m.

 Get help with applying to IRSC; understanding residency, financial aid, and transfer services; connecting with your advisor and more.
 There are also sessions for those interested in enrolling in IRSC Bachelor's Degree programs and for prospective Dual Enrollment students.

 Registration is required in advance at www.irsc.edu/event-sign-up.
 Once registered, IRSC will email details on how to log in to the event.
 Participants are welcome to join and exit the online session at any time.

 When you become a student of IRSC, the College creates a RiverMail account for you.
 RiverMail is the official electronic means of communication between you and the College about all things related to your student record.